Math is Fun

 Showing the Results of a Survey

-So you have just Conducted a Survey and want to show
+When we have Conducted a Survey and want to show our results

 Tables

-Sometimes, you can simply report the information in a table.
+Sometimes, we can simply report the information in a table.

-A table is a very simple way to show others the results.
-A table should have a title, so those looking at it understand what results the table shows:
+A table is a very simple way to show the results.
+A table should have a title, so those looking at it understand what it shows:

 Table: The Favorite Colors of My Class